bluelibs/bluelibs/packages/ejson/DOCUMENTATION.md

 ## Custom Types

-Works with customly defined objects for easy serialisastion and deserialisation:
+Works with custom defined objects for easy serialisastion and deserialisation:

 ```ts
 class Distance {